smeglofus/film_database/README.md

 Film data are from [themoviedb.org](https://www.themoviedb.org/) and scrapped from [ČSFD](https://www.csfd.cz/) with BeautifulSoup4.

-If you sign up, you can add films to your users database, which will be saved in SQLalchemy database.
+If you sign up, you can add films to your users database, which will be saved in SQLite database.

 [![fotka](https://user-images.githubusercontent.com/115080043/202891628-eadbe048-01fa-4c22-9e8c-4e3779931882.jpg)](https://youtu.be/wTnv6FAykDY)